danpeirce/xpress-pic18f46k42/README.md

 For meaningful results the robot should be sitting over a black tape line.
 The robot will spin to the left and right sweeping the sensors over the line so that normalized readings can be calculated.

+## Proportional Derivative Control in Roam mode

+Another function has been added to allow the MCU on the main board of the 3Pi robot to run proportional derivative code when the robot is in Roam mode.
+The robot follows sharp turns and curves but knows nothing of gaps and other APSC1299 special obstacles.
+This could possibly work fine for demos.

 ## Pull up on RX2/RB7

 A 10 Kohm pull up resistor was added to RX2 for better reliability when USB cable is not attached.